 - Work with executives from Sogeti USA, one of the largest consulting firms in the world

-- Ten to twelve week project on the Athens Campus
+- The project takes place on the Athens Campus

 - Work on strategic international projects for Fortune 500 companies